ysn551/swift-algorithm-club/Linked List/README.markdown

 However, when the given index is greater than 0, it is necessary to get the node previous and next index and insert between them.
-You can also obtain the previous and next node using node(atIndex:) as follows:
+You can also obtain the previous and next node using `node(at:)` as follows:

              +---------+         +---------+     +---------+
     head --->|         |---//--->|         |---->|         |----